samrelins/CS50W_Final_Project_Diarize/README.md

 ### Bootstrap allows mobile responsive content

+To easily facilitate responsive content, the app uses Bootstrap CSS.
+Bootstrap uses a grid layout that varies dependent on the width of the client viewport.
+So, for example, the page contents can be displayed in three columns for large screens, two for medium and one for small.
+The columns then simply stack on top of eachother when the viewport varies from large to small.
+This layout is specified using Bootstraps conrnicopia of CSS class names, which can be seen all over the html files e.g. `col-md-3` specifies a column that takes up a quarter of the page (the page is divided into 12 - so 3 / 12) when the viewport is medium sized or larger.

+Bootstrap also offers a huge range of custom components and utilites that can be used to add a professional touch to a site very quickly.
+These have been used more sparingly, with custom css being the preference given the site's more unique diary theme.

 ### load exmples quickly adds info to database to test

+`load_example_data.py` includes a simple script that can be used in conjunction with the django api's shell to create a superuser account and quickly add some example entries to the database.
+This can be very helpful when testing the site - i.e. changing the layout of the `overview` or `view_entry pages` and generally gets development moving a little faster.

 ### dockerfile to allow wide compatibility